dumbmatter/dumbmatter.com/src/posts/offscreencanvas-pain-points.md

 title: OffscreenCanvas pain points
 ---

-I am working on a side project that makes heavy use of the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) and I cam across [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) which seemed to have some compelling features.
+I am working on a side project that makes heavy use of the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) and I came across [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) which seemed to have some compelling features.
 Wouldn't it be nice for performance to do all of my rendering in a web worker?
 Well I gave it a try, but wound up not going forward with it due to several reasons:

 <!--more-->